Creepinator45/Nemleria-Guide/Nemleria Guide.md

 {cards}(Water Enchantress of the Temple; Rite of Aramesir@2; Wandering Gryphon Rider; Fateful Adventure; Dracoback, the Rideable Dragon)

 Without the use of a {emph}(Normal Summon) (Which Dreaming Nemleria does not need) you can get an Omni negate and a {emph}(bounce).
-You would activate Rite of Aremiser to get the token, then use Fateful Adventure to summon the Omni Negate.
+You would activate Rite of Aremiser to get the token, then use Fateful Adventure to search and summon the Omni Negate.

 ### *Condemned Witch Engine*

 {cards}(Condemned Witch@2; Forbidden Droplet@2; Barrier Statue of the Heavens)

 With your Normal Summon, you can summon Condemned Witch to add Forbidden Droplet.
-This gives you a {emph}(negate) that gets rid of bricks, and a {emph}(floodgate) with the barrier statue.
+This gives you a {emph}(negate) that gets rid of bricks, and can {emph}(floodgate) with the barrier statue.

 ### *Dogmatika Engine*